ReckingballStudios/RoyalGameOfUr/README.md

 5908 Generations:
     After letting the program run overnight, the neural network has become mildly intelligent.
 It actually won the first game against me!
 It uses a strategy that mixes keeping a few tokens in the starting lane, and running up the board with single tokens.

+Did some tweeks to the Neural Network and rechanged it.
+The neural network beats me quite often now.